XamS9/vuejs-store/README.md

 - 🌎 **Responsive Design** - Optimized for both desktop and mobile devices.
 - ⚡ **Fast & Lightweight** - Powered by Vue.js for a smooth user experience.

+### PLEASE NOTE: TO MAKE IT WORK AS EXPECTED, FIRST GO TO THE BACKEND FOLDER AND INITIALIZE THE API
 ## Installation

 Make sure you have [Node.js](https://nodejs.org/) installed.